AmadeusBugProject/AmadeusGithubBugDataset/README.md

 ## Other scripts and structure of this repo

-* [githubanalysis/githubIssueAquisition](githubanalysis/githubIssueAquisition) - Contains everything for fetching issues from github.
+* [githubanalysis/githubIssueAquisition](githubanalysis/githubIssueAquisition) - Contains everything for fetching issues from GitHub.
-* [githubanalysis/codeAnalysis](githubanalysis/codeAnalysis) - Contains java aware differ.
+* [githubanalysis/codeAnalysis](githubanalysis/codeAnalysis) - Contains Java aware differ.
 * [githubanalysis/gitRepoAnalysis](githubanalysis/gitRepoAnalysis) - Contains all code for performing operations on local git repos.
-* [githubanalysis/data](githubanalysis/data) - tThe data and config files for all projects.
+* [githubanalysis/data](githubanalysis/data) - The data and config files for all projects.
 * [githubanalysis/db](githubanalysis/db) - Scripts for creating the code stats and other metadata based on fetched issues.

-* [keywordSearch](keywordSearch) - Should be self explanatory.
+* [RUN_search_keywords.py](RUN_search_keywords.py) and [keywordSearch](keywordSearch) - Should be self explanatory.

-* [mlClassifier](mlClassifier) - The trainingset, scripts for creation them, as well as ouptut folder for the experiments.
+* [mlClassifier](mlClassifier) - The training set, scripts for creation them, as well as ouptut folder for the experiments.

 * [pandasMagic](pandasMagic) - Scripts for combining the raw data of all fetched projects, and applying filters to them.